Ikirezi Bookstore in kigali

 Falling for the Birds of Kigali by Will Willson

 You’ll be hard-pressed to find a hotel in Rwanda that doesn’t have a copy of this on the table.
 Wilson has photographed over 130 species for this stunning coffee-table book about birds he’s spotted in Kigali.
 It’s a gorgeous visual addition to any collection of books about Rwanda.
-You can buy the book at Ikirezi Bookstore in Kigali.
+You can buy the book (and others) at Ikirezi Bookstore in Kigali.

 Books about the Genocide against the Tutsi